 A Campus Designed With Everyone in Mind

 An advisory board of employees helped Toyota to plan the new HQ.
 The board weighed in on design decisions and continually pushed the company to do better, from making environmentally sensitive choices to designing in elements that are important to the quality of life at work.
 So from preserving a creek that runs through the property to rooftop solar panels and lots of Starbucks locations, employees needs are part of the grand scheme, too.

-If You Never Wanted to Leave College, at Toyota’s HQ You Don’t Have To
+If You Never Wanted to Leave College, at Toyota’s Headquaters You Don’t Have To

 The result is a corporate campus that ranks with the best of them— Google, Apple, SAS— where conveniences are abundant, work space is social, function is a focus of the space and where everyone can feel good about it.